hanoverinno/sol3/README.md

 The dicom data needs to be downloaded from [Kaggle](https://www.kaggle.com/c/second-annual-data-science-bowl/data) and must be but in the data_kaggle/train /validate and /test folders.

 #### Adjust settings
+In the settings.py you can adjust some parameters.
+The most important one is the special "quick mode".
+This makes training the model 5x faster at the expense of some datascience rigor.
+Instead of training different folds to calibrate upon to prevent overfitting we train only one fold.
+This overfits a bit in step 3 and 4 but still results in a solid 0.0105 score which is enough for a 3rd place on the LB.
+Not choosing quick mode takes much longer to train but will result in less overfit and gives 0.0101 on the LB.
+Which is *almost* 2nd place and maybe with some luck it is.

 #### Run the solution
-1. *python step0_preprocess.py*<br> As a result the /data_preprocessed_images folder will contain preprocessed images and some extra csv files will be generated in the root folder.
+1. *python step0_preprocess.py*<br> As a result the /data_preprocessed_images folder will contain ~329.000 preprocessed images and some extra csv files will be generated in the root folder.
 2. *python step1_train_segmenter.py*<br>As a result you will have (a) trained model(s) in the root folder
 3. *python step2_predict_volumes.py*<br>As a result you will have a csv containing raw predictions for all 1140 patients.
 Also the data_patient_predictions will contain all generated overlays and csv data per patient for debugging.
 4. *python step3_calibrate.py*<br>As a result you will have a csv file containing all the calibrated predictions